-- Communicating with CDRNs and PPRNs on an individual and group basis to generate collaboration, co-production, and efficiency.
+- Communicating with CDRN and PPRN partner networks on an individual and group basis to generate collaboration, co-production, and efficiency

 The Coordinating Center is a partnership between PCORI and several organizations with expertise developing infrastructure to support the creation of a National Evidence Development System.
 These partners have collaborated to create and manage large, complex research networks leveraging rich community engagement as well as electronic health data to support interventional, observational, patient-powered, and health services research.
 Participating Coordinating Center organizations are:

 Adrian Hernandez, MD, MHS, Richard Platt, MD, MSc, and Sharon Terry, MA are all co-Principal Investigators of the PCORnet Coordinating Center.
 In addition to their work for the PCORnet Coordinating Center, Adrian Hernandez is an Associate Professor of Medicine, Cardiology with Duke University School of Medicine and Director of Health Services and Outcomes Research for Duke Clinical Research Institute; Richard Platt is a Professor and Chair of the Harvard Medical School, Department of Population Medicine and Executive Director of Harvard Pilgrim Health Care Institute; and Sharon Terry, is the President and CEO of Genetic Alliance, Principal Investigator for Community-Engaged Network for All (CENA), parent, and citizen scientist.